F-Sossi/DescriptorWorkbench/docs/pooling_semantics.md

     5) Average by dividing the sum by the number of contributing scales.
     6) Optionally apply RootSIFT (AFTER_POOLING) and/or per-row normalization (AFTER_POOLING).

-- New-interface path (Stage 7):
+- Modern interface:
-  - Identical pooling logic via `IDescriptorExtractor::extract(image, kps_scaled)` when the migration toggle routes to the modern interface.
+  - Pooling logic uses `IDescriptorExtractor::extract(image, kps_scaled)` with the same algorithm.

 - Shape safety and validation:
   - We require identical row/col/type across scales.
 If any scale produces a different shape (e.g., differing number of surviving keypoints), we return an empty matrix to signal failure.
 This keeps the behavior deterministic and debuggable.